Loading...

 How Do I Know My Bill is Accurate?

 • Check whether the bill is estimated or based on an actual reading under "Meter Read Details" at the top of page 2 of the bill.
-About 99 percent of customer bills are based on actual usage.
-Within the last 10 years, Kentucky Power switched to radio frequency meters and began collecting meter readings remotely by vehicle in most areas.
-The practice is more efficient, safer and ensures almost everyone with a radio meter receives a bill that reflects an actual reading.
+More than 99 percent of customer bills are based on actual usage by using radio frequency meters and collecting meter readings remotely by vehicle.
+In the next few years, all Kentucky Power customers will receive a smart meter which will allow for much more energy usage control for you, even less estimated bills and better outage detection for us.

 • Compare the average daily cost to the previous month or to the same billing period the previous year by looking at "Usage Details."